gorbypark/devshopbox/README.md

 - You should now have three subdomains, all protected with SSL certificates pointing to the three apps (gitea, drone, code-server).
 - Visit the gitea subdomain to configure it.
 Please use the SQLite database as this project doesn't provision a PostgreSQL or MySQL database for you.
 In the Gitea setup wizard, change the base url to `https://<subdomainfromenvfile>.mydomain.com`

-## Warning
+## Security Warning

 This is a work in progress.
 Although I have kept security in mind, there's no guarantee of any.
 Also, data is kept in docker volumes in the root dir of the project, so keep those backed up if you care about your data.
 As above, there's no guarantee about your data.
 Both traefik and drone are configured to have direct access to the hosts `/var/run/docker.sock`.
-While they are both configured as per the instructions for each project, it is debatable as to whether this could pose a security concern.
-If either traefik or drone's containers were breeched, they'd have full control over the hosts docker daemon, which pretty much means they would have full control over the host itself.
+While they are both configured as per the instructions for each project, it is debatable as to whether this could pose a security concern or not.
+If either the traefik or drone containers were breeched, attackers will have full control over the hosts docker daemon, which pretty much means they would have full control over the host itself.